BM35 – BUTTER CHURN VESSEL

 Age: Approx. 150 years old

-Physical Details: Belted terracotta vessel with natural red patina, one handle with opening on side.
+Physical Details: Belted terracotta butter churn with natural red patina, one handle with opening on side

 Found Location: Konya, Turkiye